-- Radiation therapy.
-External-beam pelvic radiation therapy combined with two or more intracavitary brachytherapy applications is appropriate therapy for stage IA2 and IB1 lesions.
+Standard radiation therapy for cervical cancer includes brachytherapy after external-beam radiation therapy (EBRT).
 Although low-dose rate (LDR) brachytherapy, typically with cesium Cs 137, has been the traditional approach, the use of high-dose rate (HDR) therapy, typically with iridium Ir 192, is rapidly increasing.
 HDR brachytherapy provides the advantage of eliminating radiation exposure to medical personnel, a shorter treatment time, patient convenience, and improved outpatient management.
 The American Brachytherapy Society has published guidelines for the use of LDR and HDR brachytherapy as components of cervical cancer treatment.[11,12]

 - In three randomized trials, HDR brachytherapy was comparable with LDR brachytherapy in terms of local-regional control and complication rates.[13,14,15][Level of evidence: 1iiDii]

 Surgery after radiation therapy may be indicated for some patients with tumors confined to the cervix that respond incompletely to radiation therapy or for patients whose vaginal anatomy precludes optimal brachytherapy.

 The resection of macroscopically involved pelvic nodes may improve rates of local control with postoperative radiation therapy.
 Patients who underwent extraperitoneal lymph–node sampling had fewer bowel complications than those who had transperitoneal lymph–node sampling.[18,19,20] Patients with close vaginal margins (<0.5 cm) may also benefit from pelvic radiation therapy.

 Radical hysterectomy and bilateral pelvic lymphadenectomy with or without total pelvic radiation therapy plus chemotherapy